-Obsessive-Compulsive Disorder (or OCD) is marked by repetitive, intrusive, unwanted thoughts, often about unpleasant or uncomfortable topics.
-Examples are killing or injuring someone, being gay if one is actually heterosexual, or infection by germs or parasites.
-These obsessional thoughts bring great anxiety.
-The anxiety is often relieved by engaging in a ritual that makes the person feel better, a specific sort of action called a compulsion.
-These compulsions often involve washing, or doing something a particular number of times like flicking light switches, or thinking particular thoughts or saying particular words to oneself.
-The behavior brings relief from anxiety.
-Often the compulsion is an understandable response to the obsession, like when someone with obsessive thoughts of contamination engages in hand washing compulsions.
-As well as significant amounts of distress, OCD often causes problems in work and social life when compulsions become time-consuming.
+Obsessive-compulsive disorder (OCD) is marked by repetitive, intrusive, unwanted thoughts, often about unpleasant or uncomfortable topics.
+Examples include killing or injuring someone, being gay if one is actually heterosexual, or acquiring infection by germs or parasites.
+These obsessive thoughts can cause great anxiety.
+In OCD, the anxiety (or the obsession) is often relieved by engaging in a ritual that lessens the anxiety, which is a specific sort of action called a compulsion.
+These compulsions often involve hand washing, repeating actions a particular number of times (like flicking light switches), or having particular thoughts/saying particular words to oneself.
+These behaviors relieve the associated obsessions.
+Often, there is an understandable, obvious connection between the obsession and the compulsion.
+For instance, someone with obsessive thoughts of contamination likely engages in hand washing compulsions.
+In addition to significant amounts of distress, people with OCD often encounter problems in work and social settings when compulsions become time-consuming and overly distracting.

 Wondering if you might have OCD?
 Take an OCD screening test.